-We also hold regular 'food banks' and offer food to any families who are in need.
+We hold a weekly 'food bank' and a 'food club' to offer food to any families who are in need.
 Any donations are more than welcome!

-Please contact the school office for more information or queries :)
+Please contact Mrs Harris or the school office for more information or queries :)

 FREE SCHOOL MEAL eligibility for all children F1-Y6.